mushihao/cuda/nv_study/README.md

 2. With PreferShared, users can use at least 20KB L1 total size.

-Questions:
-why in-order is much faster than reverse order access?
+Questions: why in-order is much faster than reverse order access?
 21000 cycles vs. 61000 cycles for 8K;  10000 cycles vs. 17000 cycles for 4K

+Answers: From PTX, it looks like that the in-order loop is unrolled with 4, but the reverse order loop is not unrolled.

 ## 9. L2 Data Compression